SMS vs. RCS: Benefits and Differences

 What is SMS?

 Rich communication services, or RCS, takes SMS and kicks it up a notch.
 Backed by Google, RCS makes it easy for consumers to interact with their favorite brands within their phone’s built-in texting app.
-The advanced capabilities of RCS include:- Branded messages
+The advanced capabilities of RCS include:

 - Larger file sizes, such as high-resolution audio and video